Extras Cover

 • 3.
 COMPREHENSIVE EXTRAS

 If you’re looking for the top extras policy, comprehensive extras is the highest level of cover you can take out.
 It covers the most extensive range of medical treatments and returns the highest benefits when you claim.
-It’s also the most expensive option but you’re also paying for more peace-of-mind should you ever need any extras services.
+It’s also the most expensive option but you’re also paying for more peace of mind should you ever need any extras services.

 Our online comparison tool is one of the quickest and easiest ways to find the right cover for you.